 With that in mind, here’s a quick round-up of some Black Friday (and beyond) deals that have come to my attention and could be worth yours.

-- The Black Friday Offer: 50% Off a Blinkist yearly subscription after a 7-day free trial using code BLACKFRIDAY21_AFF through November 29th.
+- The Black Friday Offer: 75% Off a Blinkist yearly subscription after a 7-day free trial

 - The Regular Price: Blinkist annual subscriptions are normally $99.99

 - My Thoughts: If you’re being technical, I haven’t exactly reviewed Teachable.
-However, I did particpate in their Creator Challenge.
+However, I did participate in their Creator Challenge.
 In any case, if you’re unfamiliar, Teachable is a platform where you can host and sell your own courses.
-Thus, if you’ve been looking to launch a course of your own, now could be a great time to pony up for an annual plan.
-I do feel like I need to mention that Teachable’s Black Friday landing page uses some funny math as the regular price it lists isn’t based on the regular annual price but actually the monthly payment price.
-For example, the 36% off the Basic plan is based on a $468 retail price ($39 per month) even though the price is really $348 ($29 a month) when billed annually.
-Regardless, if selling a course is on your New Year’s to-do list, this upfront investment could well be worth it.
+Thus, if you’ve been looking to launch a course of your own, now could be a great time to pony up for an annual plan — although, unlike last year, this year’s deal also applies to the monthly option.
+With this deal, an annual Basic subscription comes in at $226.20, while a Pro sub is $772.20.
+Meanwhile, you can also do Basic monthly for $29.25 (for your first three months) or Pro for $89.25 (again, for your first three months).
+So, if selling a course is on your New Year’s to-do list, this upfront investment could well be worth it.

-- The Black Friday Offer: 20% off sitewide with code GIVEGOLD21 through November 29th (Excludes shipping, use unlimited times)
+- The Black Friday Offer: 20% off sitewide with code JINGLEBELLY through November 29th (Excludes shipping, use unlimited times)

 - The Regular Price: Again, there are various Goldbelly coupon codes and offer throughout the year, but 20% off is pretty good.